 What We Loved: We loved the fit of our Audicus hearing aids, in addition to their discreet designs.
 We also appreciated that we had access to their knowledgeable support team.

-What We Didn’t: Audicus’s one-year warranty does not cover loss or theft.
+What We Didn’t: The one-year warranty for Audicus hearing aids does not cover loss or theft.

-Ideal For: An Audicus hearing aid is perfect for those who want a high-powered device with a behind-the-ear design.
+Ideal For: An Audicus hearing aid is perfect for those who want a high-powered device with a sleek and comfortable behind-the-ear design.

-Our Verdict: For hearers of all types, Audicus provides hearing solutions that will restore one’s engagement with their surroundings.
+Our Verdict: For individuals with different types of hearing loss, Audicus provides hearing solutions that can restore one’s engagement with their surroundings and enhance daily conversations.
 What’s more, all of this comes at an affordable price.

 To learn more about Audicus, check out my Audicus hearing aid review.

 Best Budget Model: Lyric is one of the only hearing aids we know of that you can pay for by subscription.
-The subscription model is an interesting one as it not only reduces upfront costs but also provides a uniquely hassle-free way of using a hearing aid.
+The subscription model is an interesting one as it not only reduces upfront costs, but also provides a hassle-free way of using a hearing aid.
 Lyric is a fully in-the-canal hearing aid that is fitted by a professional fitter.
 You can then wear it 24 hours a day for up to four months.
 There’s no charging, battery changing, or removing your aids at night.
 Your monthly subscription pays for the next hearing aid to be sent when your current one runs out.
-Prices vary depending on your location, but you should expect to pay around $130 monthly per hearing aid.
+Phonak prices vary depending on your location, but you should expect to pay around $130 monthly per hearing aid.
 Currently, Lyric by Phonak is only sold by yearly subscription.

 Type of Hearing Loss: Phonak devices are suitable for those with mild to moderately severe hearing loss.